 Segment information is presented net of external and internal retrocession and other intra-group arrangements.
 The Group total is obtained after elimination of intra-group transactions in the "Consolidation" column.
-This includes significant intra-group reinsurance arrangements, recharge of trademark licence fees and intersegmental funding.
+This includes significant intra-group reinsurance arrangements and intersegmental funding.